What we do

 Learn CPR.
 Save a life.

-Every week on average, between four and five people suffer a cardiac arrest somewhere in Wellington and Wairarapa.
+Every week, an average of four to five people suffer a cardiac arrest somewhere in Wellington and Wairarapa.

-The Lloyd Morrison Foundation Heartbeat training programme is a fun, interactive session giving you the basic skills which could help save a life in the event of a sudden cardiac arrest.
+The Lloyd Morrison Foundation Heartbeat Programme is a fun, interactive session that gives you the basic skills that could help save a life in the event of a sudden cardiac arrest.
+You will learn everything you need to know in less than 90 minutes.
+This includes:

 Booking form